shijistar/enum-plus/README.md

 ### Why do I need this library?
 TypeScript already has the built-in enums

-TypeScript's built-in enum only provides the basic functionality of [Enumeration](https://en.wikipedia.org/wiki/Enumerated_type): eliminating magic numbers, and regulating control flow.
+TypeScript's built-in enum only provides the basic functionality of [Enumeration](https://en.wikipedia.org/wiki/Enumerated_type): eliminating magic numbers and structuring control flow (e.g. with if / switch).
 However, as a front-end engineer, the needs for enumerations are not merely these.
 We also need:

 1. _Eliminate magic numbers_
 2. _Used in the `if` or `switch` statements for conditional branching_